amir-h-babaeian/Surface-Unfolding-and-Clustering/README.md

 ##How to use the code:

-In order to use the code you should run demo file as follow:
+In order to use the code you should run the demo file as follow:

 Example:
 ```matlab